By Todd Kalman

 2. Determine the percentage based on your market and business circumstances.

-If you're new to digital advertising sales, start high.
-This goes back to motivating the sales team.
-You may need to pay a disproportionate percentage for a certain amount of time to incite behavior change.
 Remember that this is not forever.
-Once you have been selling digital for a few years, you can and should adjust.
+You can and should adjust once you have been selling digital for a few years.
 By that point, sales staff will have more knowledge of how digital advertising works, including the back-end costs, and will likely understand why it’s fair for commission rates to decrease.

-Capping commissions makes sense for high-cost campaigns
+Capping commissions makes sense for high-cost campaigns.

 You can always cap commissions on individual campaigns if and when it makes sense.
 With search engine marketing (SEM) and social media campaigns, for instance, a majority of the expense goes to the vendor (like Google or Facebook).
-As a result, a high commission rate on those sales may not be reasonable.
+As a result, a high commission rate on those sales may not be feasible.

 3. Use a blended digital rate.